Skip to Content

 Abdominal hysterectomy.
 Two types of surgical

-hysterectomy, the incisions to remove the uterus are made on the inside of the
+Vaginal hysterectomy.
+With this type, the cuts made to remove the uterus are made on the inside of the

 The vaginal and laparoscopic techniques are sometimes